VisualText/python/README.md

 If you are wanting to use python to call the NLP++ engine in production mode, please use the NLPPlus Python package in our [NLPPlus Python Package Repository](https://github.com/VisualText/py-package-nlpengine).

 ## NLP Engine Command Line Executable
 For this python class to work, you must have the NLP Engine command line executable somewhere on your system.
-There are found in separate repositories for each operating system:
+These are found in separate repositories for each operating system:

 * [Linux NLP Executable](https://github.com/VisualText/nlp-engine-linux)
 * [Windows NLP Executable](https://github.com/VisualText/nlp-engine-windows)